-Flocculants play an important role in treating wastewater.
+Flocculants play an important role in wastewater treatment.
 They are used in many industrial sectors to remove particles of waste matter suspended in water.
 This article examines what flocculants are, how they are used to treat wastewater, and how these substances work.

 What Is Flocculation and What Are Flocculant?